Collaborative Research Grants (IUCRG)Deadline for proposals has been

-Indiana University is pleased to announce the 2012-2013 opportunity to fund Collaborative Research Grants.
+Indiana University is pleased to announce the 2013-2014 Collaborative Research Grants program (IUCRG).
 This opportunity is open to faculty on all Indiana University campuses.
-Funding decisions will result from a competitive peer review of proposals in response to this call.
-The Vice President for Research will make the final funding decisions, based on reviewers’ recommendations.
-The maximum funding per project will be $75,000 but in exceptional cases, when there is a convincing justification, this maximum could be exceeded.
 The goals of this competition are to facilitate and support outstanding research and cutting edge discoveries by teams of experts who have not worked together previously in the project’s subject matter.
 Teams should include experts from different campuses, schools, departments, or disciplines.
-This opportunity is open to all fields of research.
+The maximum funding per project will be $75,000 but in exceptional cases, when there is a convincing justification, this maximum could be exceeded.

 IUCRG will fund projects in emerging fields of study, innovative or multidisciplinary research with the potential to significantly increase Indiana University’s research competitiveness, reputation and funding.
 Proposals should fit at least one of the following subject areas:

-- Biological and Health Sciences: innovative multidisciplinary or multi—collaborator approaches to issues in neuroscience, biological, biomedical or chemical sciences;
+- Biological and Health Sciences; innovative multidisciplinary or multi-collaborator approaches to issues in neuroscience, -omics, biological, biomedical or chemical sciences;

 All proposals should indicate which category or mix of categories from this list of areas best describes the proposed research.
 Arts and Humanities proposals that do not fit into these categories should be submitted to Indiana University’s New Frontiers seed funding program.

 Eligibility: All faculty and staff whose appointments allow them to submit external proposals are allowed to apply.
-A minimum of two faculty members from different campuses or schools, or different disciplines from the same campus must collaborate as co-primary investigators on the proposed project.
+A minimum of two faculty members from different campuses schools or departments, or different disciplines from the same campus must collaborate as co-principal investigators on the proposed project.
 Projects must be for NEW areas of research for the investigators, within their areas of expertise, but not a continuation of previous or current research activities.
-Faculty previously submitting together for external funding (NIH, NSF, etc) are not eligible unless the IUCRG proposal represents a new area of research, or a new collaborator(s) is added to enhance the breadth of the proposed science.
+Faculty previously submitting together for external funding (NIH, NSF, DOD, etc.) are not eligible unless the IUCRG proposal represents a new area of research, or a new collaborator(s) is added to enhance the breadth of the proposed research.

-- Potential impact and transformative effects of the project on the field
+- Background and Significance of the larger project

-- Goals of the pilot phase of the project including timing of milestones
+- Goals of the pilot phase of the project (i.e., the phase to be completed with IUCRG funding)

 - Overview of the Research Plan to accomplish goals

-- Explicit statement of each team member’s specific role on the project
+- Explicit statement of each team member’s role on the project

 - The intrinsic intellectual merit, innovation, and potential impact of the project on the research field(s) involved, including the degree to which it expands the knowledge base or raises new scientific questions across disciplines;